markjamesm/MusicSharp/README.md

 ## Installation

-Download the [latest release of MusicSharp](https://github.com/markjamesm/MusicSharp/releases) for your platform and follow the instructions below to launch it:
+Download and extract the [latest release of MusicSharp](https://github.com/markjamesm/MusicSharp/releases) for your platform and follow the instructions below to launch it:

 ### Windows